-Today, the WBU is divided into six regions: Europe, Africa, N. American/Caribbean, Latin America, Asia, and Asia Pacific.
+divided regions: Today, the WBU is into six Europe, Africa, N. American/Caribbean, Latin America, Asia, and Asia Pacific.
 Each region has particular programs and projects that reflect the unique needs of that region.
 WBU has member organizations in 191 countries in all the six regions; and, it has consultative status with the United Nations, actively representing persons who are blind and partially sighted at international levels (Laurence, 2016).